Lier, Norway

-Lier is a municipality in Viken county, Norway.
+Lier is a municipality in Buskerud county, Norway.
 The administrative centre of the municipality is the village of Lierbyen.
 The municipality of Lier was established on 1 January 1838 (see formannskapsdistrikt).
 The area Åssiden was transferred from Lier to the neighboring municipality of Drammen on 1 July 1951.

 Norway's longest indoor shopping center, Liertoppen, is located in Lierskogen.
 The newspaper Lierposten is published in Lier.

 General information

 Name

 The Old Norse form of the name was Líðir.
 The name is the plural form of líð which means "hillside".

 Coat of arms

 The coat of arms and was designed by Hallvard Trætteberg and granted on 14 August 1970.
 The arms show five silver-colored apple blossoms on a red background.
 The area is well known for the production of various types of fruit, berries, vegetables, and flowers, so this was chosen as a symbol of the area's lush scenery and agriculture.